lamalab-org/matextract-book/index.md

 0. (Optional, but recommended) Create a [conda environment](https://docs.anaconda.com/miniconda/) with `jupyter` installed

-   `conda create -n matextract python=3.11 jupyterlab`.
+   `conda create -n matextract python=3.11 jupyterlab`

    Then activate the environment